Dragon Nest: Warriors' Dawn: Plot

 The companions do not make it in time before the Alliance begins its attack, causing Karas to awaken.
 The beasts fighting against the Alliance retreat but run into Lambert's group.
 In the ensuing confusion, Liya and Lambert are left behind and forced to fight the monsters by themselves.
 When Lambert is about to get eaten by a beast, Liya uses her last arrow to save him, sacrificing herself.
 The others hear Lambert's cries of anguish and race to aid him, but are quickly overrun by the beasts.
 Geraint uses his secret power to transform into a Golden Dragon and save his companions, but accidentally hurts Karacule in the process.
 It turns out that he and Argenta are Half-Dragons and therefore bearers of Dragon Gems themselves.
 The others, seeing Geraint's dragon form, start to distrust the siblings, claiming that dragons need to be killed.

 Karas appears and attacks, and is immediately engaged by Geraint.
-As they fly above Lambert, he notices the glowing gem on Karas’ chest, and remembering what was said about it - including that it holds the power to raise the dead - he decides to get it for Liya.
+As they fly above Lambert, he notices the glowing gem on Karas' chest, and remembering what was said about it - including that it holds the power to raise the dead - he decides to get it for Liya.
 He jumps onto Karas as he flies past and climbs his way up to the chest.
 The others join in to dislodge the dark gem, and Argenta transforms into a Silver Dragon to help her brother.
 By combining their powers, they are eventually able to detach the dark gem from Karas, killing the monster at last.

 Lambert demands the gem from Geraint in order to resurrect Liya, but Geraint warns him from touching it, for fear that its power will corrupt him, and instead gives him his own gem.
-While Lambert runs off to apply the gem on Liya, Velskud seizes Karas' gem; but before he can slay Geraint, Lambert interferes and returns Geraint's gem to its owner.
+While Lambert runs off to apply the gem on Liya, Velskud seizes Karas' gem, but before he can slay Geraint, Lambert interferes and returns Geraint's gem to its owner.
 As he and Velskud duel, the dark gem begins to corrupt the knight and transform him into a new Black Dragon.
 Before the warped knight can kill Lambert, an elven arrow distracts him, allowing Lambert to grab Velskud's own sword and fatally wound his opponent.

 The arrow was guided by Liya, who has returned from the brink of death, and she and Lambert embrace each other in a kiss.
-The Alliance army arrives and picks the heroes up for a ride home; but Elena has gained possession of Karas' gem.
+The Alliance army arrives and picks the heroes up for a ride home, but Elena watches them leave with a dark gem in her hands.
 Following the end credits, Lambert reunites with his dogs and respectively renames them Bow and Arrow.